harshalranjhani/YelpCamp/README.md

 If you wish to run this app on your local computer, make sure to download all the dependencies available in the package.json file.\
-I hope you liked it!
+Here(https://stormy-caverns-10268.herokuapp.com/) is a live demo if you need./ I hope you liked it!